✓ Updated July 2026

 Step 4: Add a Second Hanging Rod (If the Height Allows)

-If your closet rod sits high enough, a second hanging rod can drop down from it and create a second tier for shorter items — folded dress pants, shirts, jackets.
+If your closet rod sits high enough, a second hanging rod can drop down from it and create a second tier for shorter items, folded dress pants, shirts, jackets.
 This effectively doubles your hanging capacity in the same horizontal space.

 These attach with hooks and require no tools or drilling.
-They won’t work in every closet, which is why measuring first matters.
+They won’t work in every closet, which is exactly why measuring first matters.

 Step 5: Use the Floor Strategically